 In summer you have glorious hikes, lake sports, cocktails on the waterfront, bikes rides, picnics and BBQs to enjoy.
 Come winter, you have some of the best skiing in the world (The Remarkables), gorgeous apres ski bars, snow-covered landscapes and sightings of the Southern Lights (If you didn’t know about these, check them out here!)

 Within a couple of days and nights out crawling between the ski shack bars and waterfront cocktail hideouts, you will start noticing friendly faces left, right and centre and you’ll be delaying your departure date from Queenstown at every opportunity.
+It’s one of the best places for first time backpackers!

 Did I mention Queenstown is the adrenaline capital of the world with bungee swings, white water rafting, sky dives and thrill seeking activities coming out of its ears?